Assessment in the Early Years

 For children in Nursery and Reception, each child’s level of development is assessed against 17 early learning goals (ELGs) across all 7 areas of learning.
-For each ELG, teachers assesses whether a child is meeting the level of development expected at the end of the EYFS, or if they are not yet reaching this level.
+For each ELG, teachers assess whether a child is meeting the level of development expected at the end of the EYFS, or if they are not yet reaching this level.

 Children in Years 1 to 6 follow the National Curriculum for schools in England, which was introduced in 2014.
 Our assessment principles at Greswold are designed to link in to this curriculum.
-Please see the 'Curriculum' area of our website for more information about each individual year groups' curriculum.
+Please see the 'Our Curriculum' area of our website for more information about each individual year groups' curriculum.

 Children are assessed against a framework where the outcomes will be one of the following: